XpertBotTeam/lebanonskates/README.md

 # lebanonskates
-a place for all skaters in lebanon
+Lebanon Skates is a website for skaters in lebanon in which they can find places to skate, as well as current events going on, and some of the best lebanese skaters.

+Note:All Phases Completed!